StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-timelines/export-case-timeline.md

 <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for exporting a [case timeline](about-case-timelines.md) in TheHive.
+Export a [case timeline](about-case-timelines.md) in TheHive to save a record of case events or share timeline data outside the platform.

 {% include-markdown "includes/other-reports-cases-from-case-timelines.md" %}